AaltoSciComp/scicomp-docs/data/index.rst

-You *really should* talk to your group leader about data storage locations - data is important and getting a second opinion of others involved in your project is always a good idea.
+You *really should* talk to your group leader about data storage locations - data is important and your group leader needs to be aware of where all the group's data is stored so they can coordinate all the use.

 Data storage in Aalto